 \subsection{Magnetic quenching}

 To investigate the alteration of the transport coefficients by the mean field, we first compare the MHD run to the corresponding HD run.
 In \Fig{quench}, we show the absolute differences of the time-averaged dominant diagonal components $\alpharr$ and $\alphapp$, employing the quantity $\Delta\alpha_{ij}=\big(\alpha^{\rm MHD}_{ij}-\alpha^{\rm HD}_{ij}\big)\times\sgn \alpha^{\rm HD}_{ij}$.
-Here, multiplying with the sign allows to distinguish between enhancement (red) and quenching (blue). $\alpharr$ is mostly quenched, in particular at low latitudes. $\alphapp$ shows more areas of enhancement: beside the region of strong negative latitudinal shear also the lower half of the convection zone at high latitudes.
-Strong quenching of $\alphapp$ occurs mostly at high latitudes, where the rms value of the mean field is particularly strong, see the last row of \Fig{quench}.
+Here, multiplying with the sign allows to distinguish between enhancement (red) and quenching (blue). $\alpharr$ is mostly quenched, in particular at low latitudes. $\alphapp$ shows enhancement in the region of strong negative latitudinal shear, and also in the lower half of the convection zone at high latitudes.
+Strong quenching of $\alphapp$ occurs mostly at high latitudes, where the rms value of the mean field is particularly strong; see the last row of \Fig{quench}.

-The other quantities exhibit also alterations due to the presence of magnetic field (not shown here).
-The upward pumping $\gamma_r$ near the surface is much stronger in the MHD case compared to the HD one whereas at high latitudes $\gamma_r$ is suppressed. $\gamma_\theta$ and $\gamma_\phi$ are also suppressed in the region of strong negative radial shear and strong toroidal field at mid and high latitudes. $\beta_{\phi\phi}$ and $\beta_{rr}$ are in general suppressed compared to the HD case, in particular near the surface at mid-latitudes.
+The other quantities also exhibit alterations due to the presence of the magnetic field (not shown here).
+The upward pumping $\gamma_r$ near the surface is much stronger in the MHD case compared to the HD one whereas at high latitudes $\gamma_r$ is suppressed. $\gamma_\theta$ and $\gamma_\phi$ are also suppressed in the region of strong negative radial shear and strong toroidal field at mid and high latitudes. $\beta_{\phi\phi}$ and $\beta_{rr}$ are, in general, suppressed compared to the HD case, in particular near the surface at mid-latitudes.
 However, they exhibit enhancement in the regions with strong toroidal field and negative shear at mid-latitudes where $\beta_{r\phi}$ and $\beta_{\theta\phi}$ are suppressed while being enhanced everywhere else. $\beta_{\theta\theta}$ turns out to be enhanced everywhere.
-In comparison with the HD case, $\delta_r$ is suppressed in the proximity of the tangent cylinder and at high latitudes. $\delta_\theta$ is suppressed near the surface at low latitudes and in the region of negative shear as is $\delta_\phi$
+In comparison with the HD case, $\delta_r$ is suppressed in the proximity of the tangent cylinder and at high latitudes.
+Similarly to $\delta_\phi$, $\delta_\theta$ is suppressed near the surface at low latitudes and in the region of negative shear.